-Candidates will be provided with a fact situation and will be required to prepare a letter to a client, as well as prepared documents.
+Candidates will be provided with a fact situation and will be required to prepare a letter to a client, alongside prepared documents.

 1. Letter to Client

 Candidates are to assume that they have taken initial instruction in conference from the client.